 Chenyu Lin, Ph.
 D – Postdoctoral Research Associate

-Our research focus on posttranscriptional regulation factors such as global system identification of RBPs, RNA antisense capture assay, RNA secondary structure technologies and CRIPSR drop out.
-To unveil the extensive interactions between RBP and or RNA structure, our research try to improve current technology via integrating multiple methods to expand versatility of RNA roles in diverse molecular system.
+My research focus on post-transcriptional regulation factors such as global system identification of RBPs, RNA antisense capture assay, RNA secondary structure technologies and CRISPR drop out screens.
+To unveil the extensive interactions between RBPs and/or RNA structure, my research tries to improve current technology via integrating multiple methods to expand versatility of RNA roles in diverse molecular system.

 Jalal Siddiqui, Ph.
 D – Postdoctoral Research Associate

-I received a BA in biology (with a program of study in Computational Biology) as well as a BS and M.Eng in chemical engineering from Cornell University.
+I received a BA in Biology (with a program of study in Computational Biology) as well as a BS and M.Eng in Chemical Engineering from Cornell University.
 Following this, I earned a PhD in Biophysics at The Ohio State University in the Biophysics Graduate Program under Dr. Jonathan Davis.
-During my PhD training, I focused on understanding the role of calcium binding proteins in cardiac physiology and disease utiling both experimental and computational methods.
+During my PhD training, I focused on understanding the role of calcium binding proteins in cardiac physiology and disease utilising both experimental and computational methods.
 During my postdoctoral training (2017-2019) under Dr. Ewy Mathé, I focused on developing computational tools integrate multi-omics datasets (metabolomics, transcriptomics, microbiome).
-My work here focuses on developing bioinformatics pipelines and conducting bioinformatics analyses on cancer datasets.
+My work in the Miles lab focuses on developing bioinformatics pipelines and conducting bioinformatics analyses on cancer datasets.

 Eshan Khan, Ph.
 D – Postdoctoral Research Associate